 There has been considerable research on trigeneration systems and their performance, summarised in several comprehensive review papers (Cho, Smith and Mago, 2014; Jradi and Riffat, 2014; Liu, Shi and Fang, 2014; Deng, Wang and Han, 2011; Wu and Wang, 2006).
 The primary generators include internal combustion engines and gas turbines and, with continuing research, fuel cells, Rankine cycles and Stirling engines also show promise.
 The strategy chosen for operation of trigeneration systems is critical to their efficiency (see, for example, Jradi and Riffat, 2014), with options being to follow thermal load, follow electrical load or to optimise a combined strategy.

 The use of trigeneration specifically for supermarket applications has also been researched.
-Maidment et al. (1999) assessed the performance of a CHP system (theoretically) used to supply heat and power to a relatively small UK supermarket.
+Maidment et al. (1999) theoretically assessed the performance of a CHP system used to supply heat and power to a relatively small UK supermarket.
 In the standard application, a vapour compression system was used to supply display cabinet cooling but the addition of absorption cooling driven by waste heat from the CHP system was also assessed.
 The absorption cooler supplied glycol at -10˚C, and this was used to cool the chilled display cabinets.
 Primary energy savings of 20% and a payback period of 6 years were estimated.
 Extending the use of the absorption system to supply the frozen cabinets was found to be impractical.
 In further work (Maidment and Tozer, 2002), various CCHP configurations and CHP engine sizes were modelled and compared with conventional supermarket energy performance.
 The optimum configuration was found to be a lithium bromide / water absorption system for chilled water between 7 and 14ºC (the cabinets cooled by cascade vapour compression system in the cabinet), and variation in payback versus engine size for the various configurations was presented for the supermarket considered.

 Marimon et al. (2011) compared various configurations of ammonia / water absorption based CCHP systems in supermarket service, and found that all had payback periods of less than 6 years.
 As in other studies, the authors stressed the impact on such analyses of the price differential between electricity and gas and of energy subsidies.